ScilifelabDataCentre/serve-images/README.md

 This repository handles all the images for [Serve](https://github.com/ScilifelabDataCentre/stackn).
 The pipeline for an image goes as follows:
 1. Build image
 2. Scan for security issues
 3. If secure, run tests to make sure that the image works as expected
 4. If passed, push the image to GHCR
+5. Run scheduled security scans of the version of the image that is used in production by Serve.
+This Trivy worklow must be maintained with the current list of images.

 So for instance, our torchserve image is build like this
 1. Pull torchserve:latest, update system and some python versions, build image